March 24th, 2009

 Method:

-Grease and line the bottom of an 8” square or 9” round cake tin with greaseproof paper/baking parchment/butter paper.
-In a mixing bowl, assemble the flour, baking powder and baking soda, mix with a spoon and sieve once to make the mixture uniform.
-Preheat the oven at about 100 to 120 degrees centigrade.
-Put in the condensed milk, melted butter, vanilla essence and water into the mixing bowl containing the dry ingredients.
-Beat with an electric hand mixer, whisk or spoon until the mixture comes together and there are no lumps.
-This shouldn’t take more than a minute with an electric hand mixer/beater.
+Put in the condensed milk, melted butter, vanilla extract and water into the mixing bowl containing the dry ingredients.
+Beat with an electric hand mixer, whisk or spoon or in a stand mixer until the mixture comes together and there are no lumps.
+This should take 3 to 4 minutes with an electric hand mixer/beater.
 Be careful not to over beat the mixture as this could result into a hard cake.
-Pour the batter into the cake tin and bake for an hour at 150 degree centigrade.
+Stir in 2 tbsp hot water and beat for a minute more.
+Pour the batter into the cake tin and bake for 50 to 55 minutes or till done.

 The cake is done when a knife or cake tester comes out clean when inserted in the centre of the cake.
 Invert the cake on a cooling rack, cool and use as required.